Meditation for April 25th

 You don’t have to have a strong opinion about the Presidential campaign.

 All I read is a desperate attempt to be relevant.
-The stating of criticism of current events is a cry for attention and a fumbling hand to find some kind of human connection that just can’t be achieved through Internet communication.
+The stating of criticism of current events is a cry for attention and a fumbling hand to find some human connection that just can’t be achieved through Internet communication.

 You don’t have to react to anything.